AN INTRODUCTION TO FUZZY MATCHING ALGORITHMS

 - Social Security Administration disability payment recipients.

-The match revealed a shocking discovery: some pilots appeared in both databases, claiming to be both medically fit to fly and too disabled to work.
+The match revealed a shocking discovery: Some pilots appeared in both databases, claiming to be both medically fit to fly and too disabled to work.

-There was probably criminal wrongdoing.
-The pilots were either lying to the FAA or wrongfully receiving benefits.
 The pilots claimed to be medically fit to fly airplanes.
 However, they may have been flying with debilitating illnesses that should have kept them grounded, ranging from schizophrenia and bipolar disorder to drug and alcohol addiction and heart conditions.

-The Impact:
+The Impact:.

 - 14 pilot licenses suspended.